-Wages and salaries, annual leave
+Wages and salaries, other entiltlements

 Provision is made for the Group's liability for employee benefits arising from services rendered by employees to balance date.
 Employee benefits that are expected to be settled within one year have been measured at the amounts expected to be paid when the liability is settled.
 Employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.
 Those cash flows are discounted using market yields on national government bonds with terms to maturity that match the expected timing of cash flows.
+Employee benefits payable later than one year include Statutory Long Service Leave only.